-B. ChronOS
+C. ChronOS

-ChronOS Linux [3] is a scheduling framework developed inside the Linux scheduler.
+ChronOS Linux [2] is a scheduling framework developed inside the Linux scheduler.
 It implements traditional real-time scheduling algorithms as well as best-effort policies while fully supporting multicore platforms.
-The natural model of ChronOS Linux is the aperiodic model, due to the best-effort nature of its scheduling policies.
-However, we also target periodic and sporadic tasks in this paper.

 As illustrated in Figure 1 the Linux scheduler is implemented as an ordered list of scheduling classes.
 Every time a scheduling decision must be made, the Linux scheduler scans the class' list and stops at the first class that has ready tasks to be executed.
-The list is navigated from the highest priority class (stop sched class) to the lower priority class (idle\sched\class).
+The list is navigated from the highest priority class (stop_sched_class) to the lower priority class (idle_sched_class).
 These two classes are not meant to be used from user space applications but are reserved to specific kernel threads.
 The other two classes are designed to schedule all kind of threads.
-The fair\sched\class implements a time-sharing scheduling policy (historically managed with the nice command in UNIX).
-The rt sched class implements the POSIX SCHED\FIFO and SCHED\RR by mean of a multi-level priority queue indexed with a bitmap.
+The fair_sched_class implements a time-sharing scheduling policy (historically managed with the nice command in UNIX).
+The rt_sched_class implements the POSIX SCHED_FIFO and SCHED_RR by mean of a multi-level priority queue indexed with a bitmap.
 There are 100 levels or priorities.
 In kernel space, 0 is the highest real-time priority while 99 is the least (which is the opposite in user space).
 In a multiprocessor platform Linux maintains for each processor a ready queue per scheduling class.

-ChronOS scheduler is not implemented as a Linux scheduling class but as an extension of $rt\sched\class$ .
-A ChronOS scheduling queue lives at a fixed priority level n in the aforementioned class, see Figure 2.
-For the sake of
+ChronOS scheduler is not implemented as a Linux scheduling class but as an extension of rt_sched_class.
+A ChronOS scheduling queue lives at a fixed priority level nin the aforementioned class, see Figure 2.
+For the sake of completeness it is important to note that with this architecture real-time tasks can be divided as system critical, hard real-time and soft real-time.
+Despite such division hold, ChronOS realtime guarantees are dependent upon the real-time guarantees

 Fig. 2.
 Real-time scheduling classes in ChronOS Linux.
-ChronOS' scheduled tasks are meant to be at SCHED\FIFO priority n completeness it is important to note that with this architecture real-time tasks can be divided as system critical, hard real-time and soft real-time.
-Despite such division holds, ChronOS realtime guarantees are dependent upon the real-time guarantees provided by the rt\sched\class in which it is embedded, and the PREEMPT\RT patches.
+ChronOS' scheduled tasks are meant to be at SCHED_FIFO priority n provided by the rt_sched_class in which it is embedded, and the PREEMPT_RT patches.
 In addition ChronOS has a pluggable interface: each plugin is a different scheduling policy.

-long begin_rtseg(int tid, int prio, int

-max_util, struct timespec deadline,
+long begin_rtseg(int tid, int prio, int max_util, struct timespec deadline,

 struct timespec period, unsigned long

 exec_time);

 long end_rtseg(int tid, int prio);

 long add_abort_handler(int tid, int

 max_util, struct timespec deadline,

 unsigned long exec_time);

 long set_scheduler(int scheduler, int prio

 , unsigned long cpus);